 Hance, a proposed clarification would be to modify the tex to become:

 The target gNB-DU identifies that the UE successfully performs a RACH-based access while reconnecting/re-establishing/recovering to the same target cell but to a beam different from the beam used during the failed LTM cell switch execution.
 The target gNB-DU may send the reconnected/re-established/recovery beam information to the source gNB-DU via the gNB-CU.
-The source gNB-DU performs root cause analysis to detect RACH-less LTM failure caused by wrong beam selection.
+The source gNB-DU performs the final analysis to detect RACH-less LTM failure caused by wrong beam selection.

 Based on the above discussion, we propose: